 Your junior year is really busy, and all the stress is giving you bad acne.
 It's so bad you ask your doctor to give you a special cream for your face.
-Insured: pay 0 pennies; Uninsured: pay 2 pennies

 You dance so hard at the winter formal dance you get whiplash.
 Unfortunately, neck braces are not in this year.

 Insured: pay 0 pennies; Uninsured: pay 1 penny